Amjadh23/MindCare-Test/README.md

 # CodeMap

-Personalized career assessment and skill gap analysis powered by AI.
+Personalized career recommendation and skill gap analysis powered by AI.

 ## About